Skip to main content

 Markup

 Profit as a percentage of COST.
-A $50 cost sold for $100 is a 100% markup.
+A cost of 50 sold for 100 is a 100% markup.
 Markup is always larger than the equivalent margin.

 Margin